openstack/keystone-specs/api/v3/identity-api-v3.rst

-If the query parameter ``effective`` is specified, rather than simply returning a list of role assignments that have been made, the API returns a list of effective assignments at the user, project and domain level, having allowed for the effects of group membership.
+If the query parameter ``effective`` is specified, rather than simply returning a list of role assignments that have been made, the API returns a list of effective assignments at the user, project and domain level, having allowed for the effects of group membership and role inference rules..
 Since the effects of group membership have already been allowed for, the group role assignment entities themselves will not be returned in the collection.
-This represents the effective role assignments that would be included in a scoped token.
+This represents the effective roleassignments that would be included in a scoped token.
 The same set of query parameters can also be used in combination with the ``effective`` parameter.

 For example:

 ``GET /role_assignments?user.id={user_id}&effective`` would, in other words,